the-answerai/daisy/daisy/markdown/packages/core/resources/daisyrc.md

 - `markdownDirectory`: The path to the markdown directory.
 - `promptsFilePath`: The path to the prompts file.
 - `templateFilePath`: The path to the template file.
-- `packageJsonPath`: The path to the package.json file.
 - `openAiApiKey`: The API key for OpenAI.
 - `pineconeApiKey`: The API key for Pinecone.
 - `pineconeEnvironment`: The environment for Pinecone.